Lead On (Dog Walking Challenge!)

-Join other dog lovers and get your four legged friend sponsored to walk 90km in the month of September!
+Join other dog lovers and get your four legged friend sponsored to walk 90km this September!

-You have from 1 – 30 September 2023, to see how far you can travel and how much you can raise to support people in Cambridgeshire living with an advanced serious illness or other life-limiting condition.
+You have from 1 – 30 September, to see how far you can walk and how much you can raise to support people in Cambridgeshire living with an advanced serious illness or other life-limiting condition.
+We suggest 90km (3km a day) but pick any distance that suits you and your dog!

 Open to all ages